avantifellows/plio-rds-to-bigquery/docs/DATA-PIPELINE.md

 ## AWS Data Pipeline
-Plio RDS to BigQuery uses AWS Data Pipeline to extract data from RDS and put it in S3 bucket as CSV files.
+Plio RDS to BigQuery uses AWS Data Pipeline to extract data from RDS and put it in an S3 bucket as CSV files.

 A new Data Pipeline has to be created for every database schema, including `public`.
 A new Data Pipeline can be very easily created using the `data-pipeline-template.json`.